 Probably second on any Honda enthusiast’s wish list, trailing the legendary NSX, is the S2000.
-This affordable, high-revving, and fun to drive 4-cylinder coupe made a splash when it was first released in 1999.
-Its 2-liter, naturally aspirated engine (N/A) put out 237hp (247 in Japan).
-For the time, that was quite an accomplishment and held the title of the highest horsepower (hp) to liter ratio of any mass-produced, N/A engine.
-Even by today’s standards, 124hp/liter is still an impressive number.
-Over the years, the S2000 won praise for its reliability and performance from respected publications such as Road&Track, Car and Driver, Jalopnik, and J.D.
-Power and Associates to name a few.
+This affordable, high-revving, fun-to-drive 4-cylinder coupe made a splash when it was first released in 1999.
+Its 2-litre, naturally aspirated engine (N/A) put out 237hp (247 in Japan).
+At that time, that was quite an accomplishment and held the title of the highest horsepower (hp) to litre ratio of any mass-produced, N/A engine.
+Even by today’s standards, 124hp/litre is still an impressive number.
+Over the years, the S2000 won praise for its reliability and performance from respected publications such as Road & Track, Car and Driver, Jalopnik, and J.D.
+Power and Associates, to name a few.

 While the engine is the highlight of the S2000, commonly referred to as the “S2K”, there is more to this little coupe.
 It came with a tuned suspension and a 50/50 weight distribution that gave it excellent handling characteristics.
-As a result, S2K’s are popular to this day among car enthusiasts and racers alike and SCCA type track events are where this car shines.
-Also, there are plenty of aftermarket parts available from mild to wild to squeeze every bit of power out its 2-liter (later 2.2) engine.
+As a result, S2K’s are popular to this day among car enthusiasts and racers alike.
+As a result, SCCA type track events are where this car shines.
+There are also plenty of aftermarket parts available from mild to wild to squeeze every bit of power out of its 2-litre (later 2.2) engine.
 Thus, if you are looking for a track warrior or weekend fun car, the S2000 will not disappoint.

 Pros and Cons

-- Fun to drive and impressive power from an N/A four cylinder
+- Fun to drive and impressive power from a N/A four-cylinder

 - Good handling characteristics